jgsimmerman/typescript/_posts/2016-11-18-day4-codeschool.markdown

+I'm about halfway through the CSS Cross Country course on codeschool and so far I'm not impressed.
+At first, the site kept glitching out on me, so I went back and started at Frontend Foundations.
+I got about halfway through that and then circled back to CSS Cross Country.
+Tomorrow, I'll probably just go back to Net Ninja.

+==Frontend Foundations

 **Hexadecimal colors**
 - Numbers are in (R,G,B)
 - Hexadecimal numbers run from 0-15, but use letters for numbers above 9